I was a few months into my Substack and feeling like a bit low.

 What About Premium Access?

 Should you never offer subscriptions?
-Not exactly.
+Maybe, but maybe not.

 When you do add a paid tier, make it truly premium: